Mieux Vivre Votre Argent

 Mieux Vivre Votre Argent (also known as MVVA) is a monthly business magazine published in Paris, France.
 It has been in circulation since 1968.

 History and profile

 MVVA was founded in 1968.
-The magazine had been published by Hachette Filipacchi until 2001 when it began to be published Quebecor World Inc. It is part of the Mieux Vivre group which was a subsidiary of the Groupe Express Roularta, a joint company of the French media company, Express Group and the Belgian media company, Roularta Media Group.
+The magazine had been published by Hachette Filipacchi until 2001 when it began to be published by Quebecor World Inc. It is part of the Mieux Vivre group which was a subsidiary of the Groupe Express Roularta, a joint company of the French media company, Express Group and the Belgian media company, Roularta Media Group.
 The magazine was published by the Groupe Express Roularta on a monthly basis.
 At the beginning of 2015 the magazine was acquired by French businessman Patrick Drahi.
 Roularta also sold most of its magazines published in France to Drahi.

 MVVA has its headquarters in Paris.
 The magazine covers articles concerned with the management of personal financial asset.
 The magazine also features articles about investment, savings taxes, pensions and inheritance.
 All these topics are offered in five sections of the monthly.